 Join us on this journey into the depths of the earth, back to the roots where all life begins.

-Where does the word humus come from?
+Where does the word Humus come from?

 The etymological root of the word to "earth" or "soil" in Latin underlines the fundamental importance of humus as the basis for fertile soil and a healthy ecosystem.

-Why do you call it gardener's gold?
+Why do you call it the gardeners' gold?

 1. Improvement of soil structure